nsysoeva/breweries_analysis/README.md

 ### Problem Area

 In many countries across the globe, small businesses act as a backbone of the economy, providing jobs, goods, and services.
-In order to open a small business, a careful research into potential product and market characteristics needs to be performed, to ensure the endeavour is successful.
+In order to open a small business, a careful research into potential product and market characteristics needs to be performed, to ensure the endeavor is successful.

 Micro-, small and medium-sized enterprises (commonly abbreviated as SMEs) are responsible for more than two thirds of all jobs worldwide.
 SMEs also account for the majority of new job creation.
 Small businesses focus on customer experience, stimulate local economy, often have lower  environmental impact (through shorter transportation distances), create jobs, and facilitate local community building (through paying local and state taxes and engaging in local charities and nonprofits).